SASU vs EURL: Which Structure Should You Choose in 2026?

 This point is very appealing to managers who want clear protection, a more "corporate" image and a structure adapted to future growth.
 On the other hand, this protection generally has a higher social cost if the president pays himself a significant remuneration.

-In EURL, the sole associate manager is TNS
+In an EURL, the managing partner is self-employed#

 The sole partner manager of EURL is in principle covered by the Social Security of the self-employed.
 Its contributions are calculated on the profit when it is on the IR, or on the net remuneration and, under certain conditions, on the dividends received when the EURL is on the IS.